-19. TRADE AND OTHER PAYABLES (CONT'D)
+21. TRADE AND OTHER PAYABLES (CONT'D)

-Loans from non-controlling shareholder to subsidiaries (non-current) (cont'd)
+Loan from non-controlling shareholder to a subsidiary (non-current) (cont'd)

-These interest-free loans were recognised initially at fair value and subsequently measured at amortised cost using the effective interest method.
-Their fair values were estimated based on the present value of future cash flows, discounted at the market rate of interest for similar types of lending or borrowing at the end of the reporting period.
+This interest-free loan was recognised initially at fair value and subsequently measured at amortised cost using the effective interest method.
+The fair value was estimated based on the present value of future cash flows, discounted at the market rate of interest for similar types of lending or borrowing at the end of the reporting period.

 Group

-2021 S\$'000 2020 S\$'000
+2022 S\$'000 2021 S\$'000

-At 1 January 5,657 5,371
+At 1 January 2,547 5,657

-Finance costs on unwinding of discount adjustment (Note 8) 172 286
+Finance costs on unwinding of discount adjustment (Note 8) 135 172

 Capitalisation of Stem Med's loans by non-controlling shareholder (3,282)

-At 31 December 2,547 5,657
+At 31 December 2,682 2,547